guanzo/vue-smooth-height/README.md

 # Vue Smooth Height
-A vue mixin that answers the question, "How do I transition height auto?"
+A Vue mixin that answers the question, "How do I transition height auto?"

 Use this mixin on container elements that have a dynamic number of children.
 When the container's children rerender, the container's height will transition, instead of instantly resizing.
 <!--